jeffrey-w/ReflActive/README.md

 provided by ReflActive.
 It also allows helpful information to be associated with the class, which may be rendered to user interfaces as necessary.

-Next, the attribute on the constructor for `ImportantComputation`.
+Next, consider the attribute on the constructor for `ImportantComputation`.
 The `ActivationTargetConstructorAttribute` identifies the constructor that ReflActive will call when attempting to instantiate instances of the targeted class.
 It is important that only one constructor for a class exhibit this attribute.

 Finally, there are the attributes on the constructor parameters.
 Every parameter that is to be exposed to clients must exhibit the `ParameterAttribute`.
 Similar to the `ActivationTargetAttribute`, it allows you to provide useful information to users that are specifying input to the parameter.
 Parameters may optionally be associated with a default value.
-The `StaticDefaultAttribute` lets you provide a typical constant value to bind to a parameter.
-The `DynamicDefaultAttribute` lets you specify the name of a variable, declared in the [activation context](#activation-contexts) in which a class is being instantiated, that holds the typical value to bind to a parameter.
+The `StaticDefaultAttribute` lets you provide a typical constant value to associate with a parameter.
+The `DynamicDefaultAttribute` lets you specify the name of a variable, declared in the [activation context](#activation-contexts) in which a class is being instantiated, that holds the typical value to associate with a parameter.
 In addition, depending on the type to which a parameter belongs, it may exhibit one of many  attributes that limit its domain.
 For example the `DiscreteNumber` attribute allows you to specify the least and greatest values that an argument to an integer-valued parameter may take.
 The `TextAttribute` allows you to specify the least and greatest number of characters that an argument to a string-valued parameter may exhibit, and also an optional regular expression for further limiting what constitutes a valid argument to the parameter.
 The following attributes are available for restricting the domains of parameters.

 - `DiscreteNumberAttribute`
 - `ContinuousNumberAttribute`